In The Garden | Our Small Space Garden Design

 What are some of your favorite garden design tips and what are a few unique ideas that you use in your garden?

-Note: This article was not sponsored by Gardener’s Supply, however I did receive a small elevated planter and tomato planter to try as part of this article.
+Note: For this article I did receive a small elevated planter and tomato planter from Gardeners Supply to try as part of this article.
 We absolutely love everything we use in our garden and all opinions as always are my own.